tamertplink/omada-sdn/source/introduction/index.rst

 .. note:: The JetStream switch features may be different with the future Omada controller.
 With the version 4.2.8, features in controller model are all the same.

+The TL-SG3210XHP-M2 is an 8-port 2.5G managed switch with two SFP+ 10G uplink ports.
+This is the perfect partner with the EAP660 HD for 2.5G Ethernet backhaul.
+No new wire is required, the traditional CAT5e cable supports 2.5G traffic over 100 meters and more.

 10/100 Managed Switch
 ~~~~~~~~~~~~~~~~~~~~~